animal-tree/Another-Version/2-Opposing-views.md

 Full head hair regrowth in Alopecia Universalis, especially with comorbid eczema, is extremely medically rare.

-I was on a mostly-steak-only diet since at least as far as June, 2020 (with wild-caught salmon as well), at which time I was working on my Psyche-CAM paper.
+By the time of the Psyche hospitalization, I was on a mostly-steak-only diet since at least as far as June, 2020 (with wild-caught salmon as well), at which time I was working on my Psyche-CAM paper, probably back to May or April.

 See [here](4-Faith.md#mikhaila-peterson) for where I'd initially heard of this diet from.
 Specifically, the diet I heard of and read about was "beef-only."